Elton John: 2018–present: Farewell Yellow Brick Road Tour, biopic, and upcoming new music

-In December 2021, "Merry Christmas", John's festive duet with Ed Sheeran, was released.
-The song's music video sees the duo re-create a scene from the festive romantic-comedy film Love Actually in which they pay homage to scenes from British Christmas hits from the past, including "Last Christmas" and "Merry Christmas Everyone".
+On 29 November 2021 John and Sheeran released "Merry Christmas", a duet single for charity.
+Inspired by a scene from the 2003 romantic-comedy film Love Actually, the song's music video sees the duo pay homage to scenes from past British Christmas hits, including "Last Christmas", "Walking in the Air", "Merry Christmas Everyone", and "Stay Another Day".
 All of the UK profits from the song went to the Elton John AIDS Foundation and the Ed Sheeran Suffolk Music Foundation.
 The song topped the UK Singles Chart on 10 December to become John's ninth UK number one.
-Later that month, John and Sheeran collaborated with LadBaby on their 2021 Christmas single "Sausage Rolls for Everyone", a comedic version of "Merry Christmas" with a sausage roll theme.
-The song debuted at number one on the UK Singles Chart and gave John his first Christmas number one, John's third number one of 2021, and 10th UK number one overall, making him joint ninth on the list of artists with most number-one singles on the UK Singles Chart (with Calvin Harris and Eminem).
-In January 2022, John continued his farewell tour for the first time since the start of the pandemic, with his first show back taking place in New Orleans, Louisiana.
-John had to temporarily postpone two shows in Dallas after testing positive for COVID-19 and experiencing mild symptoms, and resumed the tour again after making a full recovery.
-John has tour dates across the UK for 2022 and 2023, when the tour will wrap up.
-To celebrate his 75th birthday, John released a digitally remastered version of his Diamonds compilation album on streaming platforms.
+Later that month, a comedy version of the song, titled "Sausage Rolls for Everyone" and released as a collaboration with Sheeran and LadBaby, replaced the song atop the chart and became his tenth number one, as well as his third chart-topper of 2021.

+In January 2022 John continued his farewell tour for the first time since the start of the COVID-19 pandemic, with his first show back taking place in New Orleans, Louisiana.
+To celebrate his 75th birthday in March 2022, John released a digitally remastered version of his Diamonds compilation album on streaming platforms.

-John performed "Don't Let the Sun Go Down on Me" at the memorial service for Australian cricketer Shane Warne on 30 March 2022.
-On 4 June 2022, John was projected on to the facade of Buckingham Palace playing "Your Song" (pre-recorded at Windsor Castle) at the Platinum Party at the Palace to mark the Queen's Platinum Jubilee.
-In August, John collaborated with Britney Spears on the song "Hold Me Closer".
-The same month it was announced that John had written the music for a new musical about the life of televangelist Tammy Faye Messner, with book by playwright James Graham and lyrics by Jake Shears.
+In August 2022 John collaborated with Britney Spears on the song "Hold Me Closer", which marked Spears' first new musical release in six years and her first release after the termination of her controversial conservatorship.
+The song had a polarised critical reception while achieving commercial success upon release.
+It topped the charts in five countries and reached the top ten in 19 countries.
+The same month it was announced that John had written the music for a new musical about the life of Tammy Faye Messner, a televangelist, with a book by the playwright James Graham and lyrics by Jake Shears.
 The musical, titled Tammy Faye, opened at the Almeida Theatre in London in October 2022.